-The concrete will be placed on the deck with exact thicknesses that was also calculated by the engineer that designed the reinforcing.
-The top surface of the concrete is normally leveled to a rough finish, which is ideal for a floor covering such as tiles.
+The concrete will be placed on the deck with exact thicknesses that was also calculated by the engineer.
+The top surface of the concrete is normally levelled to a rough finish, which is ready for the main contractor to apply a screed before the final floor covering (such as tiles or carpet) is added.

-After the propping and the deck is removed, the slab will remain in place, supported on the walls underneath it.
+One to two weeks after the slab has been cast, the propping and the deck is all removed, and the slab will remain in place, supported on the walls underneath it.

 We do all types of formwork for all types of concrete structures, such as columns, beams, staircases, ground beams, raft foundations and surface beds.
 Please feel free to contact any of our consultants for assistance or queries regarding this.

-The props has to remain in place until the slab can support it’s own weight.
-Concrete curing times may vary and will be influenced by the amount of water in the concrete, the strength required, and weather conditions, such as continues rain or extremely cold or hot conditions.
-Generally the temporary support will be removed 10 to 14 days after the concrete is cast, but this can be increased by the structural engineer if the design requires.
+The props has to remain in place until the slab can support its own weight.
+Concrete curing times may vary and will be influenced by the amount of water in the concrete, the strength required, and weather conditions, such as continues rain or extremely hot or cold conditions.
+Generally the temporary support will be removed 7 to 14 days after the concrete is cast, but this can be increased by the structural engineer if the design requires.

-This depends on how many projects we are busy with at the time, and can vary from one week up to as long as six weeks.
-Thus we recommend you start getting quotations and decide on a slab contractor as soon as you start with construction.
+This depends on how many projects we are busy with at the time, and can vary from a couple of days up to as long as six weeks.
+Thus we recommend you start getting quotations and appointing us as soon as you start with construction.
 Also, having an engineer appointed from the start of the project could save thousands by optimizing the layout to save costs on the slab, as well as prevent having to break down parts of walls to accommodate the slab.

 The factor that mostly influence the cost of a slab, is the floor layout.
 The slab thickness can be reduced and the need for beams can be eliminated by limiting the distance between loadbearing walls on the ground floor.
 Large open spaces without supporting walls will increase the slab thickness, and large openings in walls, such as for double garage doors, may require beams.
 All of these increase costs.
 Ask your architect or draftsman to contact any of our consultants for more information or assistance.

-The cost of the slab can vary from R300/m² to R1000/m² or more, depending on the design, the size of the slab, and distance from any of our storage yards.
-The only way we can give a competitive, accurate quotation, is to do a preliminary design of the slab and to price it accordingly.
-To do this, we will require a copy of the drawings, or at least a copy of the ground floor and first floor plan.
+The cost of the slab can vary from R600/m² to R1200/m² or more, depending on the design, the size of the slab, and distance from any of yards.
+The only way we can give an accurate quotation, is to do a preliminary design of the slab and to price it accordingly.
+To do this, we will require a copy of the architects’ drawings.
 We do quotations free of charge, and they normally are ready within a day or two.
-Large projects might take a bit longer, enquire when you submit the drawings.

-Drawings can be sent to firstname.lastname@example.org, or faxed to 086 558 3819.
+Drawings can be sent to email@example.com or you can Whatsapp them to 072 490 3957.
 If you are unable to send the drawings to either of these contacts, please contact one of our consultants for assistance.